bqlepper/tauri-sudoku/Readme.md

 # Purpose

-This is a simple soduko solution solver written with a rust backend and a simple html, css, javascrupt UI based out Tauri.
+This is a simple soduko solution solver written with a rust backend and a simple html, css, javascrupt UI based on [Tauri](https://v1.tauri.app/).
 I am playing around with it to learn Rust and to practice using the VSCode copilot AI agent.

 # TODOs